jrjacobs24/soundwave/wp-content/plugins/plugin-organizer/readme.txt

 2. Selectively disable plugins by any post type or wordpress managed URL.
 3. Adds grouping to the plugin admin age.

+WARNING: Reordering or disabling plugins can have catastrophic affects on your site.
+It can cause issues with plugins and can render your site inaccessible.

 == Installation ==

 1. Extract the downloaded Zip file.